openshift/enhancements/enhancements/migration/cam-non-admin-design.md

 `openshift-migration`.
 For an alternative approach, please see OLM OperatorGroup Integration below.

-There will be at least one new configuration parameter introduced to the `MigrationController` Custom Resource which will define a namespaced installation of CAM.
-The operator will be change to watch ALL namespaces for the creation of this CR. `MigrationController` will more than likely be renamed as this doesn't accurately represent what this CR is doing.
-For now, this let's assume this new name is called a `MigrationSandbox`.
-In the current design, when a MigrationSandbox is created in namespace `Foo` with a specified configuration parameter `namespaced: true`, the operator will install a namespaced Migration UI in namespace `Foo`.
+There will be a new Custom Resource Definition introduced to CAM called `MigrationSandbox` which will define a namespaced installation of CAM.
+The operator will be changed to watch ALL namespaces for the creation of this CR.
+In the current design, when a MigrationSandbox is created in namespace `Foo`, the operator will install a namespaced Migration UI in namespace `Foo`.
 A new Migration Controller will be deployed in `openshift-migration` which will be watching namespace `Foo` for the creation of Migration Resources.

 #### Migration Controller